 If you or a loved one worked at Defoe Shipyard and think you were exposed to asbestos and have a mesothelioma diagnosis, you may want to consult with a licensed mesothelioma attorney today.

 Your lawyer can review your employment history and medical files and determine if there is a possibility that your asbestos exposure occurred at Defoe Shipyard or another facility.
-Mesothelioma attorneys can access databases of companies that provided asbestos-containing materials to shipyard all over the country for decades.
+Top mesothelioma attorneys near you can access databases of companies that provided asbestos-containing materials to shipyard all over the country for decades.
 In most cases, the companies that exposed you to asbestos can be found.
 If so, you may be able to obtain compensation for your lost earnings, medical bills, and pain and suffering.